 2. Determine your ecommerce business model

-Several types of ecommerce business models exist, but the 2 main categories are business to business (B2B) and business to consumer (B2C).
-Knowing the difference — and knowing where your ecommerce business falls — is important.
+A couple of sorts of ecommerce business models exist, but the 2 key classifications are business to business (B2B) and business to consumer (B2C).
+Knowing the difference — and knowing where your ecommerce business falls — is significant.

 Business to consumer (B2C)

 The bulk of online shops we interact with are business to consumer (B2C).
 Whether it’s Amazon, Zappos, or Target, whenever we hit that checkout button, we’ve completed a transaction on a B2C website.
-Items or services on a B2C website are sold straight from businesses to the general public, without any third parties getting involved.
+Items or services on a B2C site are offered directly from businesses to the overall population, with no outsiders reaching out.

 Business to business (B2B)

-Business to business (or B2B) are, as the name suggests, businesses that sell to other businesses.
-These are companies that might manufacture something, are a wholesaler, or provide services and products within a given industry.
-ROOM is a great example of a B2B ecommerce business.
+Business to business (or B2B) are, as the name suggests, companies that proposal to various organizations.
+These are companies that could make something, are a wholesaler, or offer types of assistance and products inside a given industry.
+ROOM is an extraordinary example of a B2B ecommerce business.

 3. Know your audience

-One advantage of starting an online business in an area you’re familiar with is that you already know your audience, as you’re a part of it.
-But even if you already know your customers, doing a bit of work to understand them better is beneficial for any ecommerce business.
+One benefit of beginning an online business in a space you knew all about is that you definitely understand your audiences’ perspective, similar to a piece of it.
+However, regardless of whether you definitely know your clients, doing a touch of work to comprehend them better is valuable for any internet business.

 Understanding who your potential customers may be touches every part of the ecommerce development process.
 Everything must be tailored to your potential customers: the user experience and user interface, visuals of the web design, the content, and more.